 - Cut your Golden’s toenails every time they are overgrown.

 - Apply tick and flea preventative powder once every month or after every bath.

-Golden Retriever grooming is not rocket science, but there are some nuances, tips and best practices to the process.
-Keep reading to discover the nitty-gritty of each of these “must do” grooming routines.
+Golden Retriever grooming is not rocket science.
+However, it does require some time and there are some nuances, tips, and best practices to the process.
+Continue reading to discover the nitty-gritty of each of these 8 “must do” grooming routines.